Skip to main content

 2. 2 hours before: SMS message. '[Worker] is on their way.
 Estimated arrival: [ETA].'

 3. 30 minutes before: SMS message.
-'Your technician will arrive in 30 minutes.
+'Your tech will arrive in 30 minutes.
 Be ready for service.'

 18%